pkenny11/CoxRossRubinsteinCalc/README.md

 Ensure you have Python 3.8 or higher installed, as well as pip for managing Python packages.
 This application has been tested on Windows 10.
 Also, ensure that numpy is installed.

 ### Installation
-1. **Clone the Repository**
-Clone the Repository Using: git clone https://github.com/pkenny11/CoxRossRubinsteinCalc.git
+1. **Clone the Repository**: git clone https://github.com/pkenny11/CoxRossRubinsteinCalc.git

-3. **Navigate to the Project Directory**
+3. **Navigate to the Project Directory**: cd CoxRossRubinsteinCalc
-Change into the Project Directory: cd CoxRossRubinsteinCalc

-4. **Launch the Program**
-Run the following command in the project directory: python CoxRossRubinsteinCalc.py
+4. **Launch the Program**: python CoxRossRubinsteinCalc.py

 ###